 Belarus is threatened with Russian sanctions if it does not drop its new transit tax.

-Belneftekhim, a state Belarusian industrial and energy holding company, ordered the suspension of the transit of oil to Germany, Poland and Ukraine, the Interfax and ITAR-Tass news agencies quoted unidentified officials from the pipeline’s Belarusian section as saying.
+Belneftekhim, a large state Belarusian industrial and energy holding company, ordered the suspension of transit of oil to Germany, Poland and Ukraine.